Servite Order: Devotions, manner of life

 In common with all religious orders strictly so called, the Servites make solemn vows of poverty, chastity, and obedience.
-The particular object of the order is to sanctify first its own members, and then all men through devotion to the Mother of God, especially in her desolation during the Passion of her Divine Son.
+The particular object of the order is to sanctify first its own members, and then all humankind through devotion to the Mother of God, especially in her desolation during the Passion of her Divine Son.

 All offices in the order are elective and continue for three years, except that of general and assistant-generals which are for six years.

 The Servites give missions, have the care of souls, or teach in higher institutions of learning.
 The Rosary of the Seven Sorrows is one of their devotions, as is also the Via Matris.

 Canonized Servite saints are: Philip Benizi (feast day on 23 August), Peregrine Laziosi (4 May), Juliana Falconieri (19 June).
 The seven founders of the order were canonized in 1888, and have a common feast day on 17 February.
 The date first assigned to this feast day was 11 February, the anniversary of the canonical approval of the order in 1304.
 Since in 1907 this date was assigned to the celebration of Our Lady of Lourdes, the feast day of the Seven Holy Founders was moved to 12 February.
-The date was changed again in 1969 to accord more closely with liturgical tradition, to a date which marks the anniversary of the death of one of them, Alexis Falconieri, which occurred on 17 February 1310.
+The date was changed again in 1969 to accord more closely with liturgical tradition, to a date which marks the anniversary of the death of one of them, Saint Alexis Falconieri, which occurred on 17 February 1310.